Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Print out small 2x3 photos of her in different times of her life and place at each setting with your family members name on each.
 My mom has been passed now for almost 10 yrs now and I miss her so much.
 Also if you have old Christmas cards from her bring those out, just seeing her hand writing is a blessing and makes you feel like she is still with you.
 If she had a favorite drink fix it and make a special toast.
 My mom's was fresh brewed coffee.
 God Bless you all.

 We lost our 19 yr. old nephew last year.
 At Christmas, we set a place for him at the table.
 We had his picture sitting there and lit a special candle for him, which we let burn the entire evening.
-Afterwards, I gave the candle to his parents and they were so touched that we remembered him in our activities.
-My sympathy goes out to you.
-God bless.

 I am so sorry for your loss :-(